Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Construction of -regular coverings

 \begin{definition} Given any $\varepsilon >0$, an $\varepsilon$-regular covering of $M$ is a finite collection of disjoint rectangles $\mathcal R=\mathcal R_{\varepsilon}$ such that: \begin{enumerate} \item $m(\bigcup_{R\in \mathcal R} R) > 1-\varepsilon$ \item For every $R \in \mathcal R$ we have

 and, moreover, $R$ contains a subset, $G$, with $m(G) > (1-\varepsilon)m(R)$ which has the property that for all points in $G$,

 \end{enumerate} \end{definition}

 The existence of $\varepsilon$-regular covering of connected rectangles is a known fact for the non-uniformly hyperbolic case by a construction of Chernov-Haskell \cite{CH}.
 However, as observed in \cite{CH, PTV} if $\mathcal F^{cs}$ is absolutely continous the construction can be repeated, \textit{ipsis literis}, changing $\mathcal F^s$ to $\mathcal F^{cs}$ in the construction of \cite{CH}.
 The next Lemma states that $M$ always admits $\varepsilon$-coverings.
-As the proof resembles the argument used in \cite{CH}, to preserve the fluidity of the reading we have chosen to present it at Appendix \ref{sec:appB}.
-There we essentially repeat the construction to show that the absolute continuity hypothesis on $\mathcal F^{cs}$ can actually be replaced by almost absolute continuity of the holonomies in the sense of property (2) of Theorem \ref{theo:KBGeneral}.
+The proof resembles the argument used in \cite{CH}, thus we essentially repeat the construction to show that the absolute continuity hypothesis on $\mathcal F^{cs}$ can actually be replaced by almost absolute continuity of the holonomies in the sense of property (2) of Theorem \ref{theo:KBGeneral}.

 \begin{lemma} Given any $\delta>0$ and any $\varepsilon >0$, there exist an $\varepsilon$-regular covering of connected rectangles $\mathcal R_{\varepsilon}$ of $M$ with $\operatorname{diam}(R) < \delta$, for every $R \in \mathcal R_{\varepsilon}$. \end{lemma}